Marijan Čabraja

-Marijan Čabraja (born 25 February 1997) is a Croatian professional footballer who plays as a left-back for Croatian Football League side Rijeka.
+Marijan Čabraja (born 25 February 1997) is a Croatian professional footballer who plays as a left-back for Croatian Football League side Gorica.

 Club career

 Čabraja made his Prva HNL debut for Gorica on 11 August 2018 in a game against Inter Zaprešić.

 On 1 February 2021, he signed for Dinamo Zagreb.

 On 13 July 2022, Čabraja signed a three-year deal with Scottish Premiership side Hibernian.

 After one season in Scotland, he returned to Croatian football with Rijeka.

 International career

 Čabraja represented Croatia U19 at the 2016 UEFA European Under-19 Championship.